p4lang/gsoc/blog/content/posts/2026-08-12-p4-spectec/index.md

 **Test suite:** The test suite has two kinds of test programs.
 Positive cases are well-typed `.p4` files that double as both static and dynamic tests.
-The static test verfies that the `Program_ok` relation accepts the program.
+The static test verifies that the `Program_ok` relation accepts the program.
 The dynamic test executes the `NanoSwitch_sim` rule with an accompanying `.stf` file.
 Negative cases are plain `.p4` files that the type checker should reject;
 no `.stf` is involved.